-For a graph G and a vertex v of G, the vertex switching graph G_v is the graph obtained from G by removing all edges incident to v and adding edges joining v to every vertex not adjacent to v in G. Vaidya and Vyas [1777] proved that the graphs obtained by the switching of a pendent vertex of a path, a vertex of a cycle, a rim vertex of a wheel, the center vertex of a helm, or a vertex of degree 2 of a fan are antimagic graphs.
+For a graph G and a vertex v of G, the vertex switching graph G_v is the graph obtained from G by removing all edges incident to v and adding edges joining v to every vertex not adjacent to v in G. Vaidya and Vyas [2079] proved that the graphs obtained by the switching of a pendent vertex of a path, a vertex of a cycle, a rim vertex of a wheel, the center vertex of a helm, or a vertex of degree 2 of a fan are antimagic graphs.

-Phanalasy, Miller, Rylands and Lieby [1277] in 2011 showed that there is a relationship between completely separating systems and labeling of regular graphs.
+Phanalasy, Miller, Rylands and Lieby [1494] in 2011 showed that there is a relationship between completely separating systems and labeling of regular graphs.
 Based on this relationship they proved that some regular graphs are antimagic.
-Phanalasy, Miller, Iliopoulos, Pissis and Vaezpour [1275] proved the Cartesian product of regular graphs obtained from [1277] is antimagic.
-Ryan, Phanalasy, Miller and Rylands introduced the generalized web and flower graphs in [1381] and proved that these families of graphs are antimagic.
-Rylands, Phanalasy, Ryan and Miller extended the concept of generalized web graphs to the single apex multi-generalized web graphs and they proved these graphs to be antimagic in [1384].
-Ryan, Phanalasy, Rylands and Miller extended the concept of generalized flower to the single apex multi-(complete) generalized flower graphs and constructed antimagic labeling for this family of graphs in [1382].
-For more about antimagicness of generalized web and flower graphs see [1195].
-Phanalasy, Ryan, Miller and

-Arumugam [1276] introduced the concept of generalized pyramid graphs and they constructed antimagic labeling for these graphs.
-Bača, Miller, Phanalasy and Feňovčíková proved that some join graphs and incomplete join graphs are antimagic in [229].
-Moreover, in [211] they proved that the complete bipartite graph $K{m,m}$ and complete 3-partite graph $K{m,m,m}$ are antimagic and if G is a k-regular (connected or disconnected) graph with p vertices and $k \geq 2$, then the join of G and $(p-k)K_1$, $G + (p-k)K_1$ is antimagic.
+Phanalasy, Miller, Iliopoulos, Pissis and Vaezpour [1492] proved the Cartesian product of regular graphs obtained from [1494] is antimagic.
+Ryan, Phanalasy, Miller and Rylands introduced the generalized web and flower graphs in [1652] and proved that these families of graphs are antimagic.
+Rylands, Phanalasy, Ryan and Miller extended the concept of generalized web graphs to the single apex multi-generalized web graphs and they proved these graphs to be antimagic in [1655].
+Ryan, Phanalasy, Rylands and Miller extended the concept of generalized flower to the single apex multi-(complete) generalized flower graphs and constructed antimagic labeling for this family of graphs in [1653].
+For more about antimagicness of generalized web and flower graphs see [1394].
+Phanalasy, Ryan, Miller and Arumugam [1493] introduced the concept of generalized pyramid graphs and they constructed antimagic labeling for these graphs.
+Bača, Miller, Phanalasy and Feňovčíková proved that some join graphs and incomplete join graphs are antimagic in [238].
+Moreover, in [219] they proved that the complete bipartite graph $K{m,m}$ and complete 3-partite graph $K{m,m,m}$ are antimagic and if G is a k-regular (connected or disconnected) graph with p vertices and $k \geq 2$, then the join of G and $(p-k)K_1$, $G + (p-k)K_1$ is antimagic.
+Arumugam, Miller, Phanalasy, and Ryan [154] provided antimagic labelings for a family of generalized pyramid graphs.
+Daykin, Iliopoulas.
+Miller, and Phanalasy [527] show several families of graphs recursively defined from a sequence of graphs that are generalizations of corona graphs are antimagic.